mjstraughan/CubingHistory/docs/3x3/3x3ComputerAlgorithms.md

 Expanding on the work of Korf and Kociemba, Michael Reid developed his own optimal solver just months after Korf.

-Reid used only one pruning table which was the combination of edge orientation + corner twist + edge position of 4 cubies (cubers know this state as Domino Reduction which is literally the first goal state of Kociemba's algorithm).
+Reid used only one pruning table which was the combination of edge orientation + corner twist + edge position of 4 cubies (cubers know this state as Domino Reduction, which is literally the first goal state of Kociemba's algorithm).
 He then used the pruning table three times by rotating the cube to get a different set of 4 edge cubies each time.
 Additionally he used symmetry reduction to reduce the size of the pruning table by a factor of 16 (the 16 symmetries are all of the cube states that are reached by rotating on the same axis or flipping the axis 180 degrees or taking the mirror image of those positions) [^reid-1997].

 ![](img/ComputerAlgorithms/Reid3.png)

 The principles established by both Reid and Kociemba were widely adopted in later software developments.
-In 2000, Josef Jelínek released ACube, a versatile program capable of finding both optimal and suboptimal move sequences for fully or partially solved state.
+In 2000, Josef Jelínek released ACube, a versatile program capable of finding both optimal and suboptimal move sequences for fully or partially solved states.
 Similarly, Herbert Kociemba integrated Reid's concepts into his Cube Explorer program to implement an optimal solving feature [^kociemba-1997].

 A chain of influence is therefore as follows [^heise-2007]:

 <ol>
-<li>Thistlethwaite (4-phase)
+<li>Thistlethwaite (4-phase)</li>
-<li>Kociemba (2-phase)
+<li>Kociemba (2-phase)</li>
-<li>Reid (optimal, 1-phase)
+<li>Reid (optimal, 1-phase)</li>
-<li value=3>Jelínek (partial)
+<li value="3">Jelínek (partial)</li>
-<li value=4>Kociemba (improved 2-phase: symmetry reduction and parallel triple-axis search, optimal and partial)
+<li value="4">Kociemba (improved 2-phase: symmetry reduction and parallel triple-axis search, optimal and partial)</li>
 </ol>

 Among other things, Reid is also credited with proving that the Superflip requires exactly 20 optimal moves to solve [^reid-1995].
 The Superflip is a cube state where all corners are solved and all edges are correctly positioned but flipped.
 This discovery effectively raised the lower bound of God's number from 18 to 20.